Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 Wild Magic Sorcerer Subclass

-The Wild Magic Sorcerer‘s magic is more chaotic than other spellcasters, and every time they cast a spell there is a chance for a random effect to occur.
+The Wild Magic Sorcerer‘s magic is more chaotic than that of other spellcasters, and every time they cast a spell, there is a chance for a random effect to occur.
 These effects are usually positive or at least amusing, but sometimes they can be detrimental.
 The potential Wild Magic Effects are listed below.
 Skip reading the table if you’d prefer it to be a surprise!

 Effect Name Effect Result